Indigenous Community-Based Climate Monitoring Program: funded projects from 2022 to June 2024

 Partner Community Project title Project description Start date End date Total program contributions

 ArcticNet Northern and Indigenous Travel Support to ArcticNet Annual Scientific Meeting 2022 Funding to support the travel and participation of Indigenous participants to the ArcticNet Annual Scientific Meeting.
-2022 to 2023 2022 to 2023 $50,725
+This project is co-funded with the Climate Change Preparedness in the North, the Regional Partnerships and Research and the Northern Contaminants programs.
+2022 to 2023 2022 to 2023 $81,001

 Inuit Circumpolar Council (Canada) Inc. Inuit Nunangat Updating the Atlas of Community-Based Monitoring and Indigenous Knowledge in a Changing Arctic (CBM Atlas) Funding to update the Atlas of Community-Based Monitoring and Indigenous Knowledge in a Changing Arctic.
 2022 to 2023 2023 to 2024 $30,976